$\ell^1$-Analysis Minimization and Generalized (Co-)Sparsity: When Does Recovery Succeed?: An Excursion to Analysis Operator Learning

 where $\mathcal{H} \subset \R^{N \times n}$ is again a hypothesis set. \end{problem} The idea behind \eqref{eq:concl:empriskmin} is quite simple: By computing the empirical mean instead of an integral, one may end up with a tractable problem, whose solutions are still very close to minimizers of \eqref{eq:concl:expriskmin}.
-In fact, solving and analyzing programs of the type \eqref{eq:concl:empriskmin} is one of the key objectives in \emph{statistical learning theory} \cite{vapnik2013nature,mohri2012foundations}.
+In fact, solving and analyzing optimization problems of the type \eqref{eq:concl:empriskmin} is one of the key objectives in \emph{statistical learning theory} \cite{vapnik2013nature,mohri2012foundations,shalev2014understanding}.
 This field of research offers a rich toolbox that allows us to investigate many related issues, such as regularization, non-convex optimization, iterative algorithms, or sample complexity.
 We hope that this methodology, combined with our refined sampling-rate bounds, could be a starting point of novel design rules and guidelines in analysis-based modeling.
-On the other hand, due to the non-convexity and discontinuity of $\samplecompl{\aop, \grtr_l}$, the specific program of \eqref{eq:concl:empriskmin} is expected to be (algorithmically) challenging in general.
+On the other hand, due to the non-convexity and discontinuity of $\samplecompl{\cdot, \cdot}$, the specific problem of \eqref{eq:concl:empriskmin} is expected to be (algorithmically) challenging and may require several sophisticated adaptions.
 A detailed study would go beyond the scope of this paper and is therefore deferred to future research.
-Let us finally point out that similar learning strategies were recently proposed in the literature as well, but using very different kinds of loss functions, e.g., see \cite{yaghoobi2012,hawe2013,ravishankar2013,seibert2016}.